 Estrogen is vital for the normal functioning of the skin and blood vessels, hair follicles, oil glands, and melanocytes (pigment-producing cells).
 Estrogen also has an essential role in collagen and elastin.
 Reduced estrogen levels can lead to thinner hair, dull-looking hair and skin complexion, skin sagging, wrinkles, and more prominent age spots.

 Collagen supplements contain hydrolyzed collagen peptides that the body can absorb.
 Once absorbed, these encourage fibroblasts in the skin and hair follicles to enhance their natural collagen production.
-MDhair's Collagen supplements contain other actives like vitamins C that neutralize free radical damage, combats oxidative stress, and help hair look thicker and more healthy.
+MDhair's Collagen supplements contain other actives, like vitamin C, that neutralize free radical damage, combat oxidative stress, and help hair look thicker and more healthy.
 It also contains hyaluronic acid, which can help enhance hair and skin hydration, combating the hair and skin dryness typical of menopause.

 Post-menopausal women have lower estrogen levels.
-The lower levels of estrogen slow the renewal of many organs, including hair follicles.
-Phytoestrogens ("Phyto-" is a Greek word meaning "plant."), are plant sources extracts that mimic the effects of estrogen on hair follicles and support normal hair regrowth.
+The lower estrogen levels slow the renewal of many organs, including hair follicles.
+Phytoestrogens ("Phyto" is a Greek word meaning "plant") are plant source extracts that mimic the effects of estrogen on hair follicles and support normal hair regrowth.
 Phytoestrogens can be found in some scalp treatment serums and oral hair supplements.
 The MDhair hair treatment serums and shampoos contain phytoestrogens, including Quercetin (from Sophora japonica) and pumpkin seed oil.
 An excellent example of total supplements that contain phytoestrogens is the MDhair regrowth supplement that contains multiple phytoestrogens, including Quercetin, broccoli whole plant powder, green tea, and pumpkin seed powder.

 Essential proteins, B vitamins, vitamins A, C, D, and E, calcium, magnesium, zinc, and omega-3 fatty acids are just some of the necessities for a diet that supports hair health.
 Women need to be as gentle as possible with their hair during this time to prevent further damage and loss.
 The use of hot tools should be limited, as they can weaken and damage the hair.
 Try to avoid hairstyles that pull on the hair too tightly, as this can cause additional hair loss.